curtispuetz/pypp-docs/docs/index.md

 # Welcome to the Py++ docs

 Py++ is a programming language that is as performant as C++ but is easier to use and learn.
-It is written with Python syntax, which is transpiled to C++ code and then a C++ compiler is used.
+It is written with Python syntax, which is transpiled to C++ code, and then a C++ compiler is used.
 It is statically typed and requires manual memory management.

 A good way to think about Py++ is that you are effectively writing C++ code, but with a different Python-style syntax and a subset of the C++ features.